jonnonz1/nz-statute-book/acts/public/1993/citizens-initiated-referenda-act-1993.md

 The appointment shall in each case be signed by the persons selected, and shall be in form 5 of the Schedule.

 ### 36 Powers and rights of scrutineers
-(1) Every scrutineer so appointed shall, for the purposes of the indicative referendum, have all the powers and rights of a scrutineer under the Electoral Act 1993, and shall make a declaration in form 1 of Schedule 2 of the Electoral Act 1993 (which form shall be used with all necessary modifications).
+(1) Every scrutineer so appointed shall, for the purposes of the indicative referendum, have all the powers and rights of a scrutineer under the Electoral Act 1993, and shall make a declaration in a form that the Electoral Commission has approved.
-(2) Without limiting subsection (1), a scrutineer so appointed— (a) may be present at the office of the Registrar of Electors when the Registrar of Electors is performing his or her duties under section 172 of the Electoral Act 1993 (as applied by this Act) in relation to declarations in respect of special votes, but not more than 1 such scrutineer per answer shall be present at the office of the Registrar of Electors at any time; and
+(2) Without limiting subsection (1), a scrutineer so appointed— (a) may be present at the office of the Electoral Commission for the district when the Electoral Commission is performing its duties under section 172 of the Electoral Act 1993 (as applied by this Act) in relation to declarations in respect of special votes for the district, but not more than 1 such scrutineer per answer may be present at any time; and
   (b) may be present at the scrutiny of the rolls conducted by the Returning Officer under section 175 of the Electoral Act 1993 (as applied by this Act) but only 1 such scrutineer per answer, or such greater number as is permitted by the Returning Officer, shall be present at the scrutiny of the rolls at any time.
 (3) The number of scrutineers for each answer who may be present in a polling place may not exceed the number of issuing officers designated for the polling place.